gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

     | Sunday
 ```

-Once created, the type can be used just like any other in-built type:
+Once created, the custom type can be used just like any other in-built type:

 ```elm {l siding raw}
 nextDay : DayOfWeek -> DayOfWeek